A Declaration of Customer-Contractor Interdependence

 18. Communication is fluid – info that may impact service or results is never withheld or delayed.

-20. Responsibility for problems are publicly and quickly acknowledged – no excuses, but always includes corrective actions, lessons learned and improvements.
+20. Responsibility for problems is publicly and quickly acknowledged – no excuses, but always includes corrective actions, lessons learned and improvements.

 21. Customers act as facilitators within their company – removing barriers to contractors’ success.